 A legally binding contract between CME and manufacturer/micro finance institution/POs.

-4 VER ownership

-End users receiving CEP under the specific VPA contractually cede their rights to claim and own emission reductions to the CME of the PoA.
+4 VER ownership End users receiving CEP under the specific VPA and POs contractually cede their rights to claim and own emission reductions to the CME of the PoA.
 The default CEP Booking Record is including the provision that emission reductions generated by the CEP are transferred from the end-user to the PO and ultimately owned by the CME.
 The receipts will clearly specify that carbon rights are ceded in favour of CME.
-Documents:

-- 1. Default Booking Record - 2.
-A legally binding contract between CME and end user to ensure that the carbon title from the use of CEP is transferred to the CME.

-5 No Double counting of VPA

-The VPA is exclusively bound to the PoA.
-Confirmation that the programme activity has not been and will not be registered either as a single project activity or as a VPA under another registered PoA in other offset schemes nor the project activities that have been deregistered.
-A declaration from the CME on its letterhead has been provided that this VPA will not be part of another single CDM project activity or CPA/VPA under another PoA.
+Documents: Default Booking Record A legally binding contract between CME and end user to ensure that all carbon title is transferred to the CME.
+5 No Double counting of VPA bound to the PoA.
+Confirmation that the programme activity has not been and will not be registered either as a single project activity or as a VPA under another provided that this VPA will not be part of another single CDM project activity or CPA/VPA under another PoA.
 In addition, declaration from VPA operators as part of their contract with the CME, stating that their activities are not registered as part of another single CDM project activity of CPA under another PoA.

-Evidence:

-Contract between the CME and MFI

-Awareness and

-Agreement of

-those operating

-a VPA on PoA

-subscription

-Contractual provisions to ensure that those operating the VPA are aware and have agreed that their activity is being subscribed to the PoA.
-Contractual agreement for VPA operators, stating that they are aware and have agreed that their activity is being subscribed to the PoA
+Evidence: Contact between the CME and MFI 6 Awareness and Agreement of those operating a operating the VPA are Contractual agreement for VPA operators, stating that they are aware and have

+VPA on PoA that their activity is being agreed that their activity is subscr iption subscribed to the PoA. being subscribed to the PoA

-In the case that the CME is not responsible for implementing the VPA, the organization responsible for VPA implementation, known as the Partner Organisation (PO), has signed a contractual agreement with the CME to participate in the PoA.
+In the case that the CME is not responsible for implementing the VPA, organization the responsible for VPA implementation, known Partner as the Organisation (PO), has signed a contractual agreement with the CME to participate in the PoA.
 This agreement:

-- Defines the ownership of the carbon emission reduction rights - Covers the PO's distribution and monitoring related responsibilities - Confirms that the CEPs to be distributed under the VPA have not and will not be distributed under any other carbon project (CDM project, PoA or voluntary carbon market project) Cedes the PO's rights to the carbon credits generated from VPAs under the PoA to the CME
+- Defines the ownership of the carbon emission reduction rights - Covers the PO's distribution and monitoring related responsibilities - Confirms that the CEPs to be distributed under the VPA have not and will not be distributed under any other carbon project (CDM project, PoA or voluntary carbon market project) - Cedes the PO's rights to the carbon credits generated from VPAs under the PoA to the CME